Turkey realises Ottoman dream with rail tunnel linking Europe to Asia

 Turkey plans to spend $250 billion on roads, energy and IT infrastructure alone over the next decade.

-But Transport Minister Binali Yildirim dismissed the concerns about financing as mere envy.
+But Yildirim, the transportation minister, dismissed the concerns about financing as mere envy.

 "Half of the world is at war, the other half is in an economic slowdown, while Turkey is carrying out its big projects," he said.
 "There's no need for this jealousy."